 Under the Zorin blouson, Bond wears the same outfit that he wears under his brown leather blouson in the preceding scenes.
 His ice blue shirt, which is probably made of oxford cloth, is made by Frank Foster and has a button-down collar, front placket with the stitching close to the centre and rounded, single-button cuffs.

-The dark, cool brown flannel trousers are without pleats and have wide legs with plain bottoms.
-The socks are dark brown to match the trousers.
-The trousers are worn with a black leather belt, and the shoes are black slip-ons with a moccasin toe, half strap and leather soles, Moore’s usual shoes.
-Brown shoes would have been a better match for the brown trousers and casual nature of the outfit, but the black shoes don’t clash since the trousers are a very cool brown.
+The dark charcoal flannel trousers are without pleats and have wide legs with plain bottoms.
+The socks are black to match the shoes.
+The trousers are worn with a black leather belt, and the shoes are black slip-ons with a moccasin toe, half strap and leather soles, which are Moore’s usual shoes.